8go/matrix-commander/README.md

                         rooms.
 If you want to print the joined members of all rooms that you are member of, then use the special character '*'.
-  --whoami              Print the user id used by matrix-commander.
-One can
+  --whoami              Print the user id used by matrix-commander (itself).
-                        get this information also by looking at the credentials file.
+                        One can get this information also by looking at the credentials file.
   --version             Print version information.
 After printing version
                         information program will continue to run.
 This is useful for having version number in the log files.

-You are running version 2.21.0 2022-06-02.
+You are running version 2.22.0 2022-06-02.
 Enjoy, star on Github and contribute by submitting a Pull Request.
 ```